smzh blue logo

 Zinsswap-Kurve im Vergleich

-Kaum Reaktion am Swap-Markt auf den SNB-Entscheid - desktop
+Kaum Reaktion am Swap-Markt auf den SNB-Entscheid

 Source: Bloomberg, smzh